tiagoantao/virtual-core/docs/index.rst

 A wizard is included to get a single-machine configuration up and running.

 The system can be extended with flavors (Natural Language Processing, Finance, costumer analysis).

-We currently have a flavor for bioinformatics with a Galaxy container.
+We currently have a flavor for bioinformatics with a Galaxy container, extra analysis software (based on bioconda) and the file router can be configured to receive data from Illumina Sequencers.

 .. warning::
     Virtual Core is currently in production an the University of Montana, but